 Toast also offers users the option to get hardware and software for no upfront cost if they agree to higher processing fees.
 Exact fees vary based on the hardware you are financing, but in general, users opting for the pay-as-you-go arrangement can expect to pay an additional 0.50% in processing fees.

 Toast also has many hardware options that users have to purchase to use the POS system*.
-For the Quick Start plan, you have the option to choose between the handheld kit or the countertop terminal for your POS hardware.
-For Core and Build-your-own plans, you can choose whatever hardware suits your needs.
+For the Starter Kit plan, you have the option to choose between the handheld kit or the countertop terminal for your POS hardware.
+For Point of Sale and Build Your Own plans, you can choose whatever hardware suits your needs.

 To pay for your hardware, you can either use the pay-as-you-go option for up to two hardware kits, outlined above, or you can pay upfront.
 Toast’s hardware options include: